pe-brian/pitchoune/README.md

     - Inject each column as a parameter of the function
     - Provide as parameters the current_row and total_row
     - Can handle recovery (in case of error or process stopping) with the parameter "recover_from".
-      Just set it to the output file path and it will use the last row written + 1 as a start for the stream in function.
+      Just set it to the output file path and it will use the right row for the read_stream function.

 - Current workdir for filepaths : set CURRENT_WORKDIR env variable